The Holy Grail Press

 gets more exercise than I do,

-pushing the obnoxious rock up the hill,
+pushing that obnoxious rock up the hill,

 and he gets regularly scheduled breaks,

-what on the trip back down.
+what with the trip back down.

 There are no surprises,